microsoft/playwright/docs/src/selectors.md

 ```

 :::note
-Attribute selectors piece shadow DOM.
+Attribute selectors pierce shadow DOM.
 To opt-out from this behavior, use `:light` suffix after attribute, for example `page.click('data-test-id:light=submit')
 :::